rahilwazir/my-awesome-list/README.md

 ### Windows
 - [VMDK to VHDX](https://gist.github.com/rahilwazir/69a750b70348459875cbf40935af02cb)
 - [ConEmu](https://github.com/Maximus5/ConEmu) - Customizable Windows terminal with tabs, splits, quake-style and more
 - [ScreenToGif](https://github.com/NickeManarin/ScreenToGif/) - Allows you to record a selected area of your screen, edit and save it as a gif or video.
+- [mactype](https://github.com/snowie2000/mactype) - A better font rasterizer for Windows.

 #### Powershell
 - [Remotely enable/disable a network interface](https://blogs.technet.microsoft.com/chrisavis/2013/07/09/using-powershell-to-remotely-enabledisable-a-network-interface/)